ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    Users who are running an experiment on their local system can skip this section and continue to the :ref:`next section <ComparePlots>`.

-Users can run the ``scp`` command to securely copy files from a remote system to their local system.
+Users can run the ``scp`` command in a new Terminal/command prompt window to securely copy files from a remote system to their local system.
 The structure of the command is:

 .. code-block:: console